 Ultimately, a few vaguely foreshadowed plot threads are left hanging, but it’s only the incidental stuff, nothing vitally important to the story.
 The principle characters and principle issues are resolved both surprisingly and appropriately.

-In an old article1 that’s no longer online, David Sirlin derides point-and-click adventure games for gating story with puzzles, making all adventure game stories slow-paced affairs mostly about walking around a static location until you finally experience an epiphany that lets you solve the next puzzle you need to solve to advance the story.
-It’s a solid point, and it’s why there are a lot of high-intensity genres adventure games haven’t managed to pull off well.
+In an old article that’s no longer online, David Sirlin derides point-and-click adventure games for gating story with puzzles, making all adventure game stories slow-paced affairs mostly about walking around a static location until you finally experience an epiphany that lets you solve the next puzzle you need to solve to advance the story.1 It’s a solid point, and it’s why there are a lot of high-intensity genres adventure games haven’t managed to pull off well.

 The strength of the puzzles in Epiphany and the previous Blackwell games is that they’re always closely tied to the story.
 The majority of the puzzles either directly involve clues listed in Rosangela’s notes app on her phone (a kind of non-physical inventory)2 or require the player to make some cognitive connection about the mystery the characters are solving.
 It’s still a fairly linear story gated by puzzles, but you always feel like you’re doing spiritual detective work rather than creative thievery or just rubbing random items together.3 It also helps that mystery stories are pretty well suited to the genre.